tokenly/tokenpass-client/README.md

 TOKENPASS_PROVIDER_HOST=https://tokenpass.tokenly.com
 ```

+## Additional Installation Steps
-The application container must resolve the following contract:
+- The application container must resolve the interface `TokenpassUserRespositoryContract`.
+It defaults to `App\Repositories\UserRepository`.
-- `TokenpassUserRespositoryContract` (defaults to `App\Repositories\UserRepository`).
-You can use the Tokenly\TokenpassClient\Concerns\FindsByTokenpassUuid trait to implement the lookup by tokenly uuid.
+- Add the `Tokenly\TokenpassClient\Concerns\FindsByTokenpassUuid` trait to the UserRepository to implement the lookup by tokenly uuid.
+- run `artisan migrate` (or `artisan migrate --step`) to add the necessary fields to the users table